📍9 Best Places To Watch Brisbane Riverfire For Viewing & Photography. (2025.)

 • All these places are also exceptional for the ADF Flybys.

-• The Sky Casinos’s Skydeck will not be open during the fireworks.
+• The Star Casino’s Skydeck will not be open during the fireworks.

 • *South Bank, River Terrace and Capt Burke Park, Kangaroo Point Cliffs and Wilson Outlook, Fortitude Valley have audio systems installed to play Triple M’s official Riverfire broadcast.
 If you’re not in these areas, you can still hear it by tuning in to 104.5 FM.